dklawren/docker-bugzilla/README.md

 ## How to access the Bugzilla container

 You can point your browser to `http://localhost:8080/bugzilla` to see the the Bugzilla home page.
+The Administrator username is `admin@mozilla.bugs` and the password is `password`.
+You can use the Administrator account to creat other users, add products or components, etc.

-You can ssh into the container using `ssh bugzilla@localhost -p2222`.
+You can also ssh into the container using `ssh bugzilla@localhost -p2222` command.
 The password  is `bugzilla`.
-The above command that starts the container is also in the `bugzilla_start.sh` file.
-Once the image is cache locally, starting the container should happen very quickly.
 You can run multiple containers but you will need to give each one a different name/hostname as well as non-conflicting ports numbers for ssh and httpd.

+## TODO

+* Update `generate_bmo_data.pl` to include more sample products, groups and settings to more closely match bugzilla.mozilla.org.
+* Enable SSL support.
+* Enable memcached